Unilever highlights resilience after sales growth miss

 But Unilever regarded 4.9 percent growth as showing that it maintained strong underlying momentum, he said.

-The company's shares, which have been trading at record highs since it beat growth expectations in its full-year results in January, fell 1.9 percent by 1044 GMT (6.44 a.m.
-ET) on Thursday.
+The company's shares, which have been trading at record highs since it beat growth expectations in its full-year results in January, fell 1.9 percent by 1044 GMT on Thursday.

 They trade at about 19.2 times estimated earnings for the next 12 months, at a premium to Nestle NESN.VX at about 18.5 but a discount to L'Oreal (OREP.PA) at 25.0.